Red Shield Appeal

 Vulnerable Australians rely on these programs every day.
 Our services range from providing shelter for the homeless, assisting families in crisis through practical support and financial counselling, to guiding people with addictions through to a clean, healthy lifestyle.

-The appeal kicks off with offical launch events around the country where corporate and community leaders are invited to be our partners in mission.
+The appeal kicks off with official launch events around the country where corporate and community leaders are invited to be our partners in mission.

 When is the Red Shield Appeal?

 The Red Shield Appeal is run over the months of April, May and June each year with the Red Shield Doorknock taking place on the last weekend in May.

 In 2020, the Red Shield Doorknock will take place on 23-24 May.